 3. A Move Towards Customized Bespoke Training for Employees

-Expect also to see a growing demand for personalised online learning.
+Expect also to see a growing demand for personalized online learning.

 Online learning provides us with a vast range of options in terms of training and development, that we can provide employees with.